 The Story Behind Onam Festival

-Various gods were jealous of the fame of the demon king Mahabali.
-Around then, Mahabali had established his dominion over heaven as well.
-The gods were really upset after heaven went away from their hands.
-Then, Lord Vishnu asked the other gods to stop the rise of King Mahabali.
-So, the gods together with Lord Vishnu prepared a plan.
 As per the plan, Lord Vishnu took birth in the form of Vamana (Brahman) in the house of sage Kashyap.
 The child gradually grew up and became a young man.
-One day when the king was planning a big Yagya, Lord Vishnu in the form of a Brahmin reached the kingdom of Mahabali and met the king.
+One day when the king was planning a big Yagya, Lord Vishnu, in the form of a Brahmin, reached the kingdom of Mahabali and met the king.
 On seeing Lord Vishnu, Shukracharya recognised him and understood his plan.

 The Ten Days of Onam Festival

 - The first day is Athan when King Mahabali prepares to go from Heaven to his kingdom on Earth.
-On this day the people of the state get ready to welcome their king.
+On this day, the state’s people get ready to welcome their king.

 - The second day is Chithira.
-On this day a carpet of flowers is made, which is called Onam Pookalam.
+On this day, a carpet of flowers is made called Onam Pookalam.

 - Visakam is the fourth day of this festival, and various types of competitions begin on this day.